TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 1. Normal - The mouse position updates from each frame from the IR positioning camera (no averaging)
 2. Averaging - The position is calculated from a 2 frame moving average (current + previous position)
 3. Averaging2 - The position is calculated from a weighted average of the current frame and 2 previous frames
-4. Processing - Test mode for use with the Processing sketch (this mode is prevented from being assigned to a profile)
+4. Processing - Test mode for use with the GUI (this mode is prevented from being assigned to a profile)

 The averaging modes are subtle but do reduce the motion jitter a bit without adding much if any noticeable lag.